liuyikangg/00_frist_learning/README.md

 # 00_frist_learning
-Create this project to learn how to use GITHUB and start learning PYTHON
+Create this project to learn how to use github and start learning python